Notation#

 \ 3 * 4) # parsed as (+ 1 2 (3 * 4))

-Naked notation is strongly encouraged as it is more convenient for authors without specialized editors to write and balancing parentheses can be challenging for beginners.
-However, purists and Scheme enthusiasts may prefer to work with braced notation almost exclusively.
-As a result, Scopes' reference documentation describes all available symbols in braced notation, while code examples make ample use of naked notation.
+Nude notation is strongly encouraged as it is more convenient for authors without specialized editors to write and balancing parentheses can be challenging for beginners.
+However, purists and Scheme enthusiasts may prefer to work with bracket notation almost exclusively.
+As a result, Scopes' reference documentation describes all available symbols in bracket notation, while code examples make ample use of nude notation.

 [a b c d]